tedneward/Azgaarnoth/Classes/Mystic/Awakened.md

     npc.actions.append("***Phantom Riches (7 psi; concentration, 1 min.).*** You plant the phantom of a greatly desired object in a creature’s mind.
 Choose one creature you can see within 60 feet of you.
 The target must make an Intelligence saving throw.
 On a failed save, you gain partial control over the target’s behavior until your concentration ends; the target moves as you wish on each of its turns, as it thinks it pursues the phantom object it desires.
 If it hasn’t taken damage since its last turn, it can use its action only to admire the object you created in its perception.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.")

 def telepathiccontact(npc):
     npc.bonusactions.append("***Psychic Focus: Telepathic Contact.*** While focused on this discipline, you gain the ability to use your Telepathy class feature with up to six creatures at once.
-If you don’t have that feature from the mystic class, you instead gain it while focused on this discipline.")
+If you don’t have that feature from the mystic class, you instead gain it while focused on this discipline.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.actions.append("***Exacting Query (2 psi).*** You target one creature you can communicate with via telepathy.
 The target must make an Intelligence saving throw.
 On a failed save, the target truthfully answers one question you ask it via telepathy.
 On a successful save, the target is unaffected, and you can’t use this ability on it again until you finish a long rest.
 A creature is immune to this ability if it is immune to being charmed.")